-The council's homeless team only has to give general advice and information if you don't meet the immigration conditions.
+The council's homeless team only has to give general advice and information if you do not meet the immigration conditions.

 Who qualifies for emergency housing

 Anyone can ask for homeless help but not everyone can get emergency housing.

 The council must provide emergency housing if they think you might:

 have children, be pregnant, be at risk of domestic abuse, or have another priority need

 meet the immigration conditions